Skip to main content Go to home page

 Significant acquisitions

-If you made a significant acquisition in a landholder of land in the contribution area, you must lodge a GAIC acquisition statement within three months after the date of the acquisition.
+If you made a significant acquisition in a landholder of land in the contribution area, you must lodge a GAIC acquisition statement within 3 months after the date of the acquisition.
 If the landholder has prepared and lodged this statement already, the acquirer need not lodge another one.

 You can use the same statement to elect to defer the GAIC liability.
 You must lodge this statement even if a Section 83 Landholder Acquisition Statement has been lodged for the same acquisition under the Duties Act 2000.
 If you want to pay the GAIC, please contact us.